sunng87/handlebars-rust/README.md

 ## Contributor Guide

 Any contribution to this library is welcomed.
-To get started into development, I have several [Helper Wanted](https://github.com/sunng87/handlebars-rust/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issue, with difficult level labeled.
+To get started into development, I have several [Help Wanted](https://github.com/sunng87/handlebars-rust/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issue, with difficult level labeled.
 When running into any problem, feel free to contact me on github.